-6: Leather Soles

-Leather Soles are very popular and lasting from a very ancient time.
+Leather Soles are very popular and long-lasting from a very ancient time.
 They are very popular for formal usage.
 Leather Soles are very reliable and most durable if maintained properly.
 The most favourite plus point for users who use shoes with Leather Soles is that they keep your feet sweat-free and have the ability to mould into any foot shape.
-Leather soles are one of the most common types of shoe soles that is mostly used in formal footwear.
+Leather soles are one of the most common footwear sole materials that is mostly used in formal footwear.

 7: Combination Soles

-These types of shoe soles are very popular in the last decade.
+These kinds of shoe soles are very popular in the last decade.
 As the name suggests itself, these soles are a combination of Leather and Rubber soles.
 The shoes having these soles are quite classy and durable too but the condition applied is the same, “They need Maintenance”.

 8: Ridgeway Soles

-### Post-edit